chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 The Network File System protocol (NFS) was introduced by Sun Microsystems in the 1980s.
-This protocol enabled applications to access and modify files, via local POSIX system interfaces, that reside on a remote host.
+This protocol enabled applications to access and modify files, via local POSIX system interfaces, that reside on a remote host {{RFC1094}}.

-Traditionally, permission to access files stored in NFS file systems is granted by permission bits {{RFC1094}}.
+Traditionally, permission to access files stored in NFS file systems is granted by permission bits, mimicking {{POSIX}}.
 Permission bits provide course-grained access control.
 The file owner can control only whether members of her group can read, write, or execute the file contents, or whether anyone else (without exception) has those rights.

 An Access Control List, or ACL, is a mechanism that enables file owners to grant specific users fine-grained access rights to file content {{IEEE}}.

-Version 2 of NFS is described in {{RFC1094}}, and version 3 in
+Version 2 of NFS is described in {{RFC1094}}, and version 3 in {{RFC1813}}.
-{{RFC1813}}.
 Neither of these protocols include a method for accessing or managing ACLs associated with files shared via the NFS protocol, even though the local file systems shared via NFS often implemented ACLs and